trane/opensource_talk/presentation.md

 ![](sphinx.jpg)

 * spent most of my life pursuing music as a career
-* joined Twitter a few months ago because I was giving a talk at their conference
-* joined Facebook 3 week ago, 'cause i'm not telling
+* morei no brasil, falo português
-* my cat is amazing, his name is Sphinx, and he sounds like a new york taxi cab driver when he meows.
+* my cat is amazing
+* his name is sphinx
+* he sounds like a new york taxi cab driver when he meows

 ---